zaehlermann/WorkTimeTracker/timetracker-ui/README.md

 Timetracker UI
 =====================
-This is the web application to manage employees, rfids and initiate the time journal generation
+This is the web application to manage employees, RFIDs and initiate the time journal generation

 # Building